 - Integration of additional data sources, whether Genesys or 3rd-party, requires a dedicated assessment and implementation by Genesys Professional Services.

 - Customer must have implemented a use case for one or more channels and have deployed Genesys Info Mart reporting.
 These use cases populate the data used to build predictors and models, which direct how interactions are routed.
 Note that the capture and analysis of FCR KPIs is not part of Genesys Info Mart out-of-box statistics and is developed during model creation.

 - This use case is for revenue optimization but can be extended to other Sales KPIs.

-- Prerequisites: An implemented use case for one or more channels and Info Mart reporting.
-These use cases populate the predictors in the routing and the data necessary to build the models.
+- Prerequisites: An implemented use case for one or more channels and Genesys Info Mart reporting.
+These use cases populate the predictors used to direct routing and the data necessary to build the models.
 This solution cannot use data that is not present.

-- The standard deployment materials address Inbound voice interactions only, and Informart data only.
+- The standard deployment materials address Inbound voice interactions only, and Genesys Info Mart data only.

 - The revenue definition chosen in this use case is illustrative and needs to be adapted for each project.

 Note the exceptions where Predictive Routing cannot be integrated listed in the interdependencies section: